We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Another type of outline that is frequently used is satin stitch outline.
 However, we do not need it for this logo.

 Select the black color from the palette.
-Use the Outline tool to create first part of the nut outline.
+Use the Outline tool to create first part of outline of the nut.
 We will draw outline part by part, because we will use main menu > Build > Outlines > Arrange Outline Parts function to reorder outlines and add second layer of stitches (backward paths) automatically.
 This function requires the outline to be drawn by parts.
 Each part should have start and/or end point near to the start or end point of other part, so that program knows which parts to join together and where.

 Notice that new outline object is displayed with red foot steps icon in the Object Inspector list.
 This means that the outline object does not have the backward path (second layer of stitches).

 When creating the outline parts, we can use the main menu (node editing mode) > Nodes > Snap to Nodes option.
-When moving the newly created nodes, they snap to existing nodes of blue and orange objects beneath.
+When moving the newly created nodes, they snap to existing nodes of blue and brown objects beneath.
 This way we can easily create outline running exactly around the fill objects.

 Fig. 27.
 Digitizing of second part of outline.
 Snap to Nodes option is on to simplify the nodes placement.